 - Sexual Abuse - Unwanted sexual contact - e.g. touching, rape, verbal harassment, Making you do sexual things that hurt, make you feel ashamed, or bad, Making you feel guilty if you say no to sex, Not using contraception when you ask them to

 Control Wheel - Power and Control Wheel:

 Physical and sexual violence is the rim that holds the wheel together.

-Just one incident of physical and sexual violence, even the threat of it, can be enough to make women and children live in fear.
-This fear allows the psychological abuse tactics to work, continuing the abuser's power over women and children.
+Just one incident of physical and sexual violence, even the threat of it, can be enough to create ongoing fear.
+This fear allows the psychological abuse tactics to work, continuing the abuser's power.
 The Wheel also shows that psychological violence can easily 'slip' over into physical and sexual violence at any time.
 The whole wheel of violence is driven by the hub, which is a system of power and control used by the abuser.